sbmlteam/libsbml/README.txt

 2.2 CMake
 ---------

-CMake (www.cmake.org) is the new build system for libsbml and can be used on all platforms.
-Using CMake is the only way to compile libsbml with packages from source (libsbml without packages can still be built from source with the old GNU makefiles system, see below).
+CMake (www.cmake.org) is the new build system for libSBML and can be used on all platforms.
+Using CMake is the only way to compile libSBML with packages from source (libsbml without packages can still be built from source with the old GNU makefiles system, see below).

 To build using CMake, the first step is to create a new build directory.
-Typically, this is created as a new subdirectory of the libsbml source tree, as libsbml/build/
+Typically, this is created as a new subdirectory of the libSBML source tree, as libsbml/build/

 The simplest step from there is to run the CMake GUI, 'cmake-gui'.
-If run from the command line, the easiest method is to cd to the new 'build' directory, then run 'cmake-gui' with the root directory of the libsbml source as an argument, or '..':
+If run from the command line, the easiest method is to cd to the new 'build' directory, then run 'cmake-gui' with the root directory of the libSBML source as an argument, or '..':

 cd libsbml/
 mkdir build